TheDevAtlas/Noise-Doc-Project/.github/README.md

   </a>
 </h1>

-## 🌊 Abstract 🌊
+## 🌊 Abstract

 This project creates visuals using the animation and rendering capabilities of Unity.
 Utilizing the Universal Render Pipeline (URP), the project produces high-quality animations that show the versatility of noise functions in creating organic, natural-looking movement and patterns.

 Perlin noise, developed by Ken Perlin in 1983, is a gradient noise function that produces a more natural, harmonic appearance compared to simple random functions.
 This project leverages this characteristic to generate visually appealing animations that can be used for various purposes, including game development, visual effects, and artistic installations.

-While these visualizations were left unused in an old product, it is a good example of what Unity can be used for in non-interactive environments.
+While these visualizations were left unused in an old product, they are a good example of what can be done with non-interactive environments.

-## ⚙️ Installation & Setup ⚙️
+## ⚙️ Installation & Setup

 This project requires **Unity 6000 LTS or higher** with the Universal Render Pipeline package installed.
 Follow these steps to set up the project: